trezor/blockbook/docs/build.md

 for both Blockbook and back-end daemon.
 You can use *contrib/scripts/build-blockchaincfg.sh* that will generate Blockbook's blockchain configuration from our coin definition files.

+Also, check that your operating system open files limit is set to high enough value - recommended is at least 20000.

 Example for Bitcoin:
 ```
 ./contrib/scripts/build-blockchaincfg.sh <coin>